top of page

 Introduction - The Arrest of Life and Fate

 The sequel, Life and Fate, should have been an easy repeat for both the author and authorities.
-But Grossman didn’t take the easy way this time.
-After Stalin's death in 1953 and Khrushchev’s repudiation of Stalinism at the 20th Party Congress in 1956, Grossman felt he had more editorial leeway to write what he really thought.
+But Grossman didn't take the easy way this time.
+After Stalin died in 1953 and Khrushchev repudiated Stalinism at the 20th Party Congress in 1956, Grossman felt he had more editorial leeway to write what he thought.
 He was wrong.
-Freedom of expression was still virtually non-existent, even after Stalin’s death.
-The difference was that the post-Stalin authorities were less willing to torture and kill critics, though to be honest, they found other effective ways of shutting them up.
+Freedom of expression was still virtually non-existent, even after Stalin's death.
+The difference was that the post-Stalin authorities were less willing to torture and kill critics, though, to be honest, they found other effective ways of shutting them up.

 Grossman with the Red Army in Schwerin, Germany, 1945

-Everything published had to suffer through a tedious, line-by-line examination to make sure no ideological errors were present in the text.
+Everything published had to undergo a tedious, line-by-line examination to ensure no ideological errors were present in the text.
 If any were identified, the author either had to remove or rewrite the offending passage.
 This often involved an extended back and forth between author and censor that turned any original text into a mutilated stump of itself by the time it was approved.

 And test them he did!